See Medinah and never leave your front door

 The huge bronze doors on the exit themselves are somewhat of a wonder.
 They are said to be several hundred years old from Tarsus, the city of St. Paul, most probably from a pagan temple.

-During its time as a mosque, the usual features were added: the mihrab (the niche in wall facing the direction of prayer), the minbar (the pulpit from where the imam gives the sermon), plus the usual features of Ottoman mosques: the hunkar mahfili (the private, screened, balcony from where the sultan and his family would prayer, keeping at bay any would-be assassins) and the muezzin mahfili (a raised area, usually a patform on several pillars, from where the muezzin gives the call to stand for the prayer inside the mosque, plus after the prayer reads various supplications out loud).
+from where the muezzin gives the call to stand for the prayer inside the mosque, plus after the prayer reads various supplications out loud).
 The mihrab in the Hagia Sofia is located on the east wall, to indicate the direction of Makkah.
 As with most Ottoman mosques I visited, the inside of the main hall (or in the case of the Hagia Sophia what would have been the main prayer hall), is decorated with not only the names of God and the Prophet (p), but also with the Four 'Rightly-Guided' Caliphs (ra) and the grandsons of the Prophet (p), Hassan and Hussein (ra).
 This isn't too surprising: sympathy for the grandsons of the Prophet (p) is strong in popular Sunni sentiment, even at the expense of the Ummayds.
 And the Ottomans regarded themselves, and were regarded as, defenders

 of Sunni orthodoxy.
 The medallions on which the names are painted are so large, that they were built inside the Hagia Sophia; there is simply no door in the church large enough to allow entrance to these medallions from the outside.
 One thing was quite annoying, if totally understandable: the structural integrity of the dome is unsound, so they have erected a scaffolding to support part of it, and this obscures half of the dome ceiling.
 A walk up to the balcony of the church, and you can visit the famous Marble Doors, used by participants in the synods to enter and leave councils deciding religious matters.

-The other churches for the tourist in you is Hagia Irene and Sen Piyer Kilisesi (Church of St. Peter and Paul).
+(Church of St. Peter and Paul).
 The former, a 6th-century church, stands inside the grounds of the first courtyard before the Topkapi palace, and was, somewhat surprisingly, never converted into a mosque.
 The latter was the new home of the Dominican monks who left their original dwelling (see about the Arap Camii in the previous part of my account) and moved to the location where this church stands.
 The current building, however, was built in the mid-1800s by Italian-Swiss architects.
 Ottoman building regulations required that church fronts could not be built directly on roads, so the entrance into the church itself, is via a courtyard.
 Sadly, it was closed the day we went (note: never visit Istanbul's historical sites on a Tuesday), though I did get a good look at the outside.
 This church is located underneath the Galata Kulesi (Galata Tower) which rises above the Beyogulu skyline and can be seen from most pther parts of the old city.
 More on this further down.
 I mention Kucuk Aya Sofya (lit.
 'Little Hagia Sofia') here, even though it is now a mosque, because of its similarity to Hagia Sofia.
 It used to be a church, and is still sometmies called the Church of St. Sergius and St. Bacchus.
 Sergius and Bacchus are said to be two Roman soldiers who converted to Christianity and were martyred for their religous beliefs.
 Then there is Church of St. Stephen of the Bulgars, made totally of cast iron (don't confuse it for stone).
 Built in Vienna, the entire church was transferred down the Danube in 1871, to fulfill the function as a catherdal church to the newly formed Bulgarian Exarch (Bulgarian Orthodox subjects of the Ottomans complained that the Greek Orthodox patriarch favoured Greeks over them; so the Ottomans allowed them to create their own church).

 The Galata Kulesi towers above the Beyogulu district.
 It can be seen from any good vantage point from across the Golden Horne.
 Standing at 62m (that's 205ft for Americans), the Tower was fisnihed in1348 and was used by the Genoese (who controlled Beyoglu) as a watchtower.
 The Ottomans continued this use and recently it has been converted to cater for tourists -- you can get stunning view from the balcony around the top of the tower, where there is also a restaurent.
 Inside the tower, however, the medieval decor has long vanished.